Academic personnel has a teaching load depending on employment status and contractual regulations.

 This site gives a general overview of courses requesting tutors and provides a platform to register as such.

 PhD-students and some staff members usually fulfil their teaching requirement as tutors for exercise groups which are part of regular lectures in astronomy or physics.

 It is also possible to be tutor as Master student.
 In this case one has to apply for a "HiWi"-working contract.
 This will usually be initiated by the ZAH scientific manager after registration.
-For general physics courses, which can also be selected in the corresponding form, we are primarily looking for senior scientists.
+For general physics courses, which can also be selected in the enrolment form (see below), we are primarily looking for senior scientists.

 If you plan to register as tutor during the Master-phase of your studies you should note that your tutorial teaching requires a working contract as an Assistant Scientist ("HilfsWissenschaftler, HiWi").
 Please note that at the moment we can offer few or no tutorials for Master students.
 Therefore, if you register as Master you should take into account that it is vague that we will offer you a respective HiWi position.

 - For each course you find information on the typical level of students attending the course (BSc, MSc, PhD), during which term a particular course is offered (winter or summer term), the work load as SWS (hours per term per week) or Deputate (2 SWS = 1 Deputat), the tasks of a tutor, the number of tutors usually required, and the language of the course.

 - The contents of the different courses are listed in the respective manuals for the Bachelor and Master curricula of the Department of Physics and Astronomy (see DOWNLOAD for BSc-Modulhandbook and DOWNLOAD for MSc-Handbook).
 In few cases, further information is directly linked to our summary of tutor-relevant courses.

 Depending on your individual teaching duties you should select courses requiring the respective number of SWS or Deputate and proceed to the Tutorial Enrolment Form.